 In parallel with the aforementioned spread of broadband internet connection in Hungary, the traffic of download sites is growing as well.
-In the past couple of years Hungarian torrent sites' user base has been constantly growing (though thanks to their private nature, the pacing is quite slow).
+In the past couple of years the Hungarian torrent sites' user base has been constantly growing (though thanks to their private nature, the pacing is quite slow).
 University students especially are getting largely accustomed to file sharing, ultimately becoming more choosier consumers in the process, as they are more likely to base their value calculations and purchases around the availability of free content and previewing media via file sharing (Jones, 2002).
+It is clear that in the past years not paying and illegally downloading or using other free sources (as it may be observed in the proliferation of ad-supported websites offering movies among other content for completely free) instead has become the standard mean of obtaining movies, as one of the leading reasoning behind piracy is the phrase "everyone is doing it", while the physical aspect of actually owning content is no longer considered a motivator (Bothun and Lieberman, 2010).

 All the while, as a previous study has pointed it out, free access to content raises the interest in cultural products, ultimately widening the industry (Oberholzer-Gee and Strumpf, 2009).
-Adapting to the modern culture consumption trends proves to be quite a challenging task for media industries (especially so as they are still mostly occupied with trying to minimize losses and try to fight legally against pirate sites), even with positive examples (like the music industry) already up and running, with methods that could aid to turn the phenomenon into an advantage.
+Adapting to the modern culture consumption trends proves to be quite a challenging task for media industries.
+Currently the main idea to resolve the issue still seems to be to minimize losses (a good example would be Disney's recent halt to release Blu-ray editions in the Hungarian region) and to fight an unwinnable battle against the pirates (where even after a long and tiresome court case and the removal of the targeted pirate site, another three will instantly fill the void it leaves behind).
+The challenge, however, is not unreasonable as there are multiple positive examples (like the music or gaming industry) already up and running with methods that could aid to turn the phenomenon into an advantage, by providing competitive alternates to the illegal downloads.
 This is where the various forms of legal online movie distribution systems could enter the picture, which however still have to overcome many obstacles ahead of them.
 Among these it should be highlighted that in many cases, the legal downloads' price tags are completely identical to movies that are sold in ordinary brick and mortar stores, even though the physical data carrier (together with all of the cost associated to their production) is removed from the equation (Bodó and Lakatos, 2009).

-3. Material and Methods
+Material and methods